SublimeText/CTags/README.md

 CTags
 -----

-CTags Sublime Text 2 Plugin with autocompletion love
+CTags Sublime Text 2 Plugin with autocompletion love.
+This plugin autocompletes from all open tabs and from .tags file.

 Installation